mali153048/Todo/README.md

 # Note
 The application fulfills all the listed requirements in the document.
-Besides that i have also added an additional feature that is Userr Login & Register so each user can view their own Todo's and Tasks
+Besides that i have also added an additional feature that is User Login & Register so each user can view their own Todo's and Tasks

 # Tech Stack